xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/migration-deploy-from-on-prem-to-k8s.md

 ## 1. Preparation

 Make sure all necessary prerequisites are in place.
-These include things like setting up your Kubernetes cluster, installing and configuring required Kubernetes CLI tools, preparing necessary information for PostgreSQL and RabbitMQ servers if existing ones are to be used.
+These include things like:
+- setting up your Kubernetes cluster,
+- installing and configuring required Kubernetes CLI tools,
+- preparing necessary information for PostgreSQL and RabbitMQ servers if existing ones are to be used.

 :::TIP
 Read through the xl kube workshop to gain a comprehensive understanding of how to install or upgrade Digital.ai Deploy or Release or Remote Runner on a kubernetes cluster.